nlepage/go-wasm-http-talk/slides.md

 <!-- .element: data-id="code" -->

 Notes:
-- Now the first thing we need to do in this new goroutine, is create an instance of a Go `http.Request`, from the Javascript `Request` object.
+- Now in this new goroutine, we need to create an instance of a Go `http.Request`, from the Javascript `Request` object.
 - We could use the `NewRequest()` function from the `http` package, but if you read carefully the documentation, it says that this function is suitable only for outgoing requests, but what we actually want is to emulate an incoming request.

 ---